slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Politics is not the art of the possible.
 It consists in choosing between the disastrous and the unpalatable."
 -- John Kenneth Galbraith*

+> *"To be successful, society must maintain a balance between nurturing excellence and encouraging the average to improve.
+There must be both cooperation and competition between people in the same society.
+There is a continual need to balance between a successful, competitive society, and a cohesive, compassionate one."*

+> *"The worst form of inequality is to try to make unequal things equal."
+-- Aristotle*

 > *"Love your country, but never trust its government." (...)
 "Never appeal to a man’s «better nature».
 He may not have one.
 Invoking his self-interest gives you more leverage." (...)